Children's Hospital of Philadelphia

-The CChIPS mission is to advance the safety of children, youth, and young adults (through age 24) by facilitating scientific inquiry into childhood and young adult injuries and to translate these findings into commercial applications and public education programs for preventing future injuries from occurring.
+The CChIPS mission is to advance the safety of children, youth, and young adults by facilitating scientific inquiry into childhood and young adult injuries and to translate these findings into commercial applications and educational programs for preventing future injuries.

 Traffic Injury Prevention

 The CChIPS research method applies the broad and diverse backgrounds of its investigators to create and implement novel integrated approaches.
-For example, child crash injury-related research uses Biomechanical Epidemiology, an approach developed by CChIPS investigators.
-CChIPS is committed to creating a diverse, internationally competitive, and globally engaged science and engineering workforce.
-Its rigorous, meaningful research projects and talented investigators and IAB members allow the Center to attract and train a diverse pool of talented students with a focus on injury prevention.
-These students also bring fresh ideas and energy to our studies.
+For example, child crash injury-related research uses Biomechanical Epidemiology, an approach developed by CChIPS investigators, whereby engineering questions are answered with the rigorous methods used for clinical research studies.

 CHOP Facilities and Infrastructure